Associate Professor, History

 Elizabeth Vlossak is an Associate Professor of History in Brock’s Faculty of Humanities.
 In her courses, she looks for ways to incorporate innovative techniques into students’ classroom experience.
 This includes encouraging students to engage with the Brock campus, St. Catharines and the wider Niagara region by thinking about how local sites are connected to global movements, and how students’ own lives have been shaped by world history.

 What is your Canada Games-related course title, code and description?

-HIST3F02: Making History in Niagara.
-Research, design and presentation of a proposal for a public history project using local archives, including Brock special collections.
-Projects may include: special exhibits at local museums, historical societies, libraries; historical information plaques; monuments/memorials; brochures/pamphlets; digital/online exhibits; live performances or other artistic productions.
+Students in the class research, design and present a proposal for a public history project, using local archives, including Brock Special Collections.
+Projects may include special exhibits at local museums, historical societies and libraries; historical information plaques; monuments and memorials; brochures and pamphlets; digital and online exhibits; and live performances and other artistic productions.

 Describe how you’ve integrated Canada Games related material into your course?

 Canada Games-related material has been integrated in the two major research projects students will complete in this course.
 In the Fall Term, students engaged in work-integrated-learning with the Niagara-on-the-Lake (NOTL) Museum to curate a special exhibit in the museum’s mobile Tiny Museum, which came to Brock in early December.
 Entitled “Backhands, birdies, boats, and bowls: How sport shaped Niagara-on-the-Lake,” the exhibit will also be on display in August when the town hosts tennis and sailing events at the Canada Summer Games.
 This term, students are researching local sport-related history in Brock’s Archives and Special Collections and will use the material they find to create a series of interactive exhibits entitled “Canada Games @ Brock History” that will be activated at locations across campus during the Canada Summer Games.

 Why do you think Canada Games presents such a good opportunity for students at Brock?